cmu-sei/foundry-docs/docs/cubespace-instructor/5-ins-museum.md

 Make sure all containers are running: `docker ps -a`

-Run `sudo systemctl daemon-reload` to display the name of the network and their corresponding containers.
+Run `docker network ls` to display the name of the network and their corresponding containers.

 ```
 NETWORK ID     NAME        DRIVER    SCOPE